 Monitoring line Movement Using an Indicator

-Why use strike indicators when fly fishing is to track the movement of the line at times.
+Additionally, another reason, as to Why use strike indicators when fly fishing is to track the movement of the fly line at times.
 Wet fly fishing is an effective form of fishing and catches a lot of trout.
 The art of wet fly fishing is casting across and downstream to have your fly drift with the current but cut across the stream at the same time.
 This technique is called “swing”.
 Wet fly fishing is all about “swing”.
 Learn: The Simple Truth To Fishing Wet Flies

 Swing is casting across and downstream then mending the line as to put a bow in your line.
 As the line travels downstream the bow begins to straighten out as it comes across and downstream.
 When the line reaches the point where it is almost straight downstream below the angler is often when the strike occurs.

 I have this trick I use from time to time when fishing wet flies.
 It involves using a balloon-type indicator and some weight.
 (I’ll explain using balloon-type indicators in the next section.)
 Using just enough weight to pull the fly down but without pulling the indicator below the surface to suspend the fly and maintain a certain depth.
 The idea behind this is to mimic an emerger coming up from the bottom and struggling to the surface.